-- All students with Education and Health Care Plans, EHCPs, are invited into school to receive support directly.
+- All students with Education and Health Care Plans, EHCPs, directly contact the SENCO for support.
 Regular contact and updates are maintained for those not in school, where their needs can be met at home, and liaison with teachers made requiring differentiated resources or timetables.

 - Specialist teachers from SEND Supported are continuing to advise parents / carers and carry out assessments where possible remotely on behalf of Alcester Academy.